cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   dialogs for the following ciphers:
   - Substitution part of ADFGVX (algorithm requires fixed alphabet)
   - Playfair (the algorithm determines via the matrix the alphabet)
-  - Permutation (all data is permutated; preformat the document if wished by yourself via the menu "View \ Format Text Document")
+  - Permutation (all data is permutated; pre-format the document if wished by yourself via the menu "View \ Format Text Document")
   - Solitaire (algorithm requires fixed alphabet; turning all letter into the 26 upper-case letters and deletes all other characters).